eboix/mot/README.md

 `python -m pip install disjoint-set`

 4. To replicate the fluid dynamics plots in the paper, run `generalized_euler_flows.py`.
-The iPython notebook `generate_plots.ipynb` contains instructions to replicate our scalability and accuracy comparisons on the network reliability and risk estimation problems.
+The IPython notebook `generate_plots.ipynb` contains instructions to replicate our scalability and accuracy comparisons on the network reliability and risk estimation problems.

 ## License